swanickt/Analyzing-Complete-Pivoting-GE/README.md

 ### Comparing Accuracy
 Running **accuracy_comparisons.py** produces output similar to the following image.
 We are producing random systems so results will vary every time, but the overall trends should remain.
+We generate a random coefficient matrix A, and compute b (in the equation Ax = b) such that x_i = (-1)^{i+1}.

 <img src="images/accuracy_output.png" alt="accuracy_output" width="650" height="650">